newaetech/chipjabber-basicbbi/basicbbiv0/README.md

 2. Connect a power source that has a 100~mA current limit to the probe.
 If you don't have a current limited supply, use a ~100 ohm resistor inline.
 The probe discharges from the capacitors on-board anyway. **WARNING: Using a non-current-limited supply it becomes likely you accidentally turn on the MOSFET for too long, which will have a direct short across the supply rails.**

 3. Place the bbi probe over your WLCSP device.
 If you aren't sure if the package exposes the die backside, use a DMM to check for a 20K-400K resistance between the die backside and VCC or GND.

+4. Connect the output of the transformer "ground" pin (the not-needle-side) to target pcb gnd.

+5. Hit that fault inject button!

+If you want a starting point, see the Jupyter notebook for the CARDIS paper.